Society: Knowledge

-As the access to electronic information resources increased at the beginning of the 21st century, special attention was extended from the information society to the knowledge society.
+As access to electronic information resources increased at the beginning of the 21st century, special attention was extended from the information society to the knowledge society.
 A knowledge society generates, shares, and makes available to all members of the society knowledge that may be used to improve the human condition.
 A knowledge society differs from an information society in that it transforms information into resources that allow society to take effective action, rather than only creating and disseminating raw data.

 Characteristics

 Norms and roles

 Social norms are shared standards of acceptable behavior by groups.
-Social norms, which can both be informal understandings that govern the behavior of members of a society, as well as be codified into rules and laws, are powerful drivers of human behavior.
+Social norms—which can be both informal understandings that govern the behavior of members of a society, as well as be codified into rules and laws—are powerful drivers of human behavior.

 Social roles are norms, duties, and patterns of behavior that relate to an individual's social status.
 In functionalist thought, individuals form the structure of society by occupying social roles.
 According to symbolic interactionism, individuals use symbols to navigate and communicate roles.
 Erving Goffman used the metaphor of a theater to develop the dramaturgical lens, which argues that roles provide scripts that govern social interactions.

 Gender and kinship

 Egyptian family riding on a donkey-drawn cart in 2019.
 Familial relationships are one of the most important organizing principles in many societies.

 The division of humans into male and female gender roles has been marked culturally by a corresponding division of norms, practices, dress, behavior, rights, duties, privileges, status, and power.
 Some argue that gender roles arise naturally from sex differences, which lead to a division of labor where women take on reproductive labor and other domestic roles.
 Gender roles have varied historically, and challenges to predominant gender norms have recurred in many societies.

-All human societies organize, recognize and classify types of social relationships based on relations between parents, children and other descendants (consanguinity), and relations through marriage (affinity).
+All human societies organize, recognize, and classify types of social relationships based on relations between parents, children, and other descendants (consanguinity), and relations through marriage (affinity).
 There is also a third type of familial relationship applied to godparents or adoptive children (fictive).
 These culturally defined relationships are referred to as kinship.
 In many societies, it is one of the most important social organizing principles and plays a role in transmitting status and inheritance.
-All societies have rules of incest taboo, according to which marriage between certain kinds of kin relations are prohibited; and some societies also have rules of preferential marriage with certain other kin relations.
+All societies have rules of incest taboo, according to which marriage between certain kinds of kin relations is prohibited; and some societies also have rules of preferential marriage with certain other kin relations.